CubeSmart (CUBE) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for CubeSmart (CUBE) is $47.64, which is $3.87 above the current market price.
-The public float for CUBE is 223.16M and currently, short sellers hold a 4.98% of that float.
-On February 23, 2023, CUBE’s average trading volume was 2.79M shares.
+The average price estimated by analysts for CUBE is $48.20, which is $0.87 above than the current price.
+The public float for CUBE is 223.13M, and at present, short sellers hold a 5.19% of that float.
+The average trading volume of CUBE on March 02, 2023 was 2.91M shares.

-The stock of CubeSmart (CUBE) has seen a -3.48% decrease in the past week, with a 0.99% rise in the past month, and a 7.97% gain in the past quarter.
-The volatility ratio for the week is 2.19%, and the volatility levels for the past 30 days are at 2.49% for CUBE.
-The simple moving average for the last 20 days is -4.21% for CUBE stock, with a simple moving average of 2.17% for the last 200 days.
+CUBE’s stock has seen a 6.85% increase for the week, with a 5.79% rise in the past month and a 20.20% gain in the past quarter.
+The volatility ratio for the week is 2.78%, and the volatility levels for the past 30 days are at 2.70% for CubeSmart The simple moving average for the last 20 days is 1.52% for CUBE stock, with a simple moving average of 9.03% for the last 200 days.

 Analysts’ Opinion of CUBE